SeraphaLab/seraphalab.github.io/docs/guides/middleware.md

 ## Basic Structure

-### `MiddlewareInterface` Interface
+### `Middleware` Base Class

-All middleware classes must implement the `MiddlewareInterface`, which defines a single method `handle`.
+All middleware classes must extend the `Middleware` base class, which defines the `process` method.
 This method will be executed for each request that the middleware is applied to.

 ### Creating Middleware

-To create a middleware, implement the `MiddlewareInterface` and define your middleware logic within the `handle` method.
+To create a middleware, extend the `Middleware` class and define your middleware logic within the `process` method.

 #### Example: `AuthMiddleware`